igrishaev/farseer/README.md

 {% endif %}
 ```

-Pay attention to the empty lines before and after the JSON block.
-Without them,
+Pay attention to the empty lines before and after the JSON code block.
+Without
-GitHub renders the content in a weird way.
+them, GitHub renders the content in a weird way.

 ## Ideas & Further Development